sidekiq/sidekiq/Pro-2.0-Upgrade.md

 * You must require `sidekiq/notifications` if you want to use the existing notification schemes.
-I don't recommend using them as the newer-style `Sidekiq::Batch#on` method is more flexible and simpler.
+I don't recommend using them as the newer-style `Sidekiq::Batch#on` method is simpler and more flexible.